 3. Retrieve the Embed Secret

 All embedding will be encrypted by your organization’s unique Embed Secret.
-Find the Embed Secret by clicking the ellipsis (…) from the top navigation bar and choosing Embedding; your Embed Secret will appear here.
+Find the Embed Secret by clicking Admin > Embedding from the top navigation bar; your Embed Secret will appear here.
 Keep it handy as we will refer to it in the next steps.

 Note: Owner access is required to view the Embed Secret.